timbeaudet/knowledge_base/faq/today.md

 - 30 minute of typing practice with homerow.
 - If there is still time, prepare a tweet or two for the "The Best Racecar" 'campaign'.

+### Race Night:
+- Trying out Speed Kills and possible Absolute Drift for inspiration, research and deeper understandings of the racing genre.

 ## Purpose

 - Improve at arting skills, paying attention to shapes.